 Choosing Health Insurance: Which Individual & Family Plan Is Best for You?

 We get it.
 Shopping for health insurance can be confusing.
-And now is the time to sign up for an individual health plan during this year’s “open enrollment” period.
-You may have questions.
+You may have questions about when you can enroll, what is available for you, and what is the difference between all the plans.
 We’re here to help walk you through the different options.

 If you don’t have health coverage through work, you’re self-employed, or not eligible for other health coverage:

-You may be eligible for an Individual & Family Plan
+You may be eligible for Individual & Family Plans.

 These are affordable health insurance plans you can buy through the state’s Washington Healthplanfinder website.
 Read more information about these plans below.